Upgraded (film)

 Upgraded is a 2024 American romantic comedy film directed by Carlson Young and starring Camila Mendes, Archie Renaux, Thomas Kretschmann, Grégory Montel, Lena Olin and Marisa Tomei.
-The film is a modern-day retelling of the classic fairytale "Cinderella" and focus on Ana Santos, an ignored-but-ambitious intern in the New York art world whose life and career take a turn when by happenstance she is upgraded to first class on a flight to London.
+The film is a modern-day retelling of the classic fairytale "Cinderella" and focuses on Ana Santos, an ignored-but-ambitious intern in the New York art world whose life and career change when by happenstance she is upgraded to first class on a flight to London.

 It was released on Amazon Prime Video on February 9, 2024.

 Plot

 Ana is an ambitious intern, dreaming of a career in art while trying to impress her demanding boss, Claire.
 Due to the high cost of living in NYC, Ana lives with her sister Vivian and Vivian's fiancé Ronnie, who has been urging her to move out.
 After noticing a typo during an art auction and alerting her boss to the error, she is invited on a work trip to London as an assistant's assistant.

 Claire's assistants, Suzette and Renee, make numerous attempts to sabotage Ana.
 However, the employee at the check-in desk upgrades Ana to first-class when she sees the assistants' bullying.
 She meets young and wealthy William at the airport, when she accidentally spills a drink on him.
 Ana inadvertently misleads William into believing she is the art director of her company's New York office.
 Impressed, he introduces her to his mother, Catherine, a British celebrity.

-Ana ends up at Catherine’s to recover her laptop which she left behind in her car, and finds herself in the middle of a party.
+Ana ends up at Catherine's to recover her laptop which she left behind in her car, and finds herself in the middle of a party.
 There, she sees Catherine's extensive art collection, meets a famous painter, and continues to let them believe she is the director of a New York auction house.

 She grows closer to William and Catherine.
 Through their connections, Ana gets Claire last-minute tickets to a performance of Shakespeare's A Midsummer Night's Dream.
 This impresses her, who is currently facing tension with Gerard, the art director for the Paris office, as they vie for the same position.

 Ana attends a party with William and Catherine in a designer dress she "borrowed" from Claire.
 When Claire arrives unexpectedly with Suzette and Renee, Ana leaves abruptly.
 William catches her outside and takes her out dancing.
 At the end of the night, Ana, embarrassed by her hotel, has William drop her off at Claire's much nicer one.
 Before leaving, William confesses that he is falling in love with her.